-- Failure to disclose any information or change in circumstance which may affect or is likely to affect the suitability of the Employee to undertake their job role or work with children/young people or in a School setting - Failure to disclose any police investigation / enquiry, arrest, ban, charge, caution, reprimand, warning, fine, or pending prosecution, or criminal conviction, this includes any actions committed overseas which may affect or is likely to affect the suitability of the Employee to undertake their job role or work with children/young people or within a School setting - Failure to disclose matters arising from a previous or current secondary employment, or voluntary work, which may impact on the Employee's suitability to undertake their role or work with children/young people or in a School setting - Failure to disclose inclusion on the Disclosure and Barring Service Children's Barred list and any change in DBS status or any referral, made to, or any investigation or proceedings undertaken by the DBS
+- Failure to disclose any information or change in circumstance which may affect or is likely to affect the suitability of the Employee to undertake their job role or work with children/young people or in a School setting - Failure to disclose any Police Investigation / enquiry, arrest, ban, charge, caution, reprimand, warning, fine, or pending prosecution, or criminal conviction, this includes any actions committed overseas which may affect or is likely to affect the suitability of the Employee to undertake their job role or work with children/young people or within a School setting or which may impact on the operation or reputation of the School.

-- Failure to disclose any referral made to, or any investigation or proceedings being undertaken by the Teaching Regulation Agency, General Teaching Council for Scotland, or the Education Workforce Council in Wales - Where the Employee is subject to the Childcare (Disqualification) Regulations 2009 under section 75 of the Childcare Act 2006 ("the Regulations"), failure to disclose a disqualification in accordance with the Regulations, including where any application for an Ofsted waiver from disqualification has been made, regardless of whether such an application was successful - Failure to disclose close personal relationships outside of the workplace which present a 'risk by association' to the safeguarding of children / young people or are fundamentally incompatible with an Employee's job role or their suitability to work with children / young people or in a School setting - Failure to report any significant current or historical information in the public domain or which is likely to come into the public domain, which may be of relevance to the Employee's job role or suitability to work with children/young people or in a School setting or matters which may be subject to adverse media attention - Failure to disclose to an appropriate person the conduct / actions of a colleague which may present a risk to the safeguarding / wellbeing of children / young people.
+- Failure to disclose matters arising from a previous or current secondary employment, or voluntary work, which may impact on the Employee's suitability to undertake their role or work with children/young people or in a School setting - Failure to disclose inclusion on the Disclosure and Barring Service Children's Barred list and any change in DBS status or any referral, made to, or any Investigation or proceedings undertaken by the DBS - Failure to disclose any referral made to, or any Investigation or proceedings being undertaken by the Teaching Regulation Agency, General Teaching Council for Scotland, or the Education Workforce Council in Wales - Where the Employee is subject to the Childcare (Disqualification) Regulations 2009 under section 75 of the Childcare Act 2006 ("the Regulations"), failure to disclose a disqualification in accordance with the Regulations, including where any application for an Ofsted waiver from disqualification has been made, regardless of whether such an application was successful - Failure to disclose close personal relationships outside of the workplace which present a transferable risk to the safeguarding of children / young people or are fundamentally incompatible with an Employee's job role or their suitability to work with children / young people or in a School setting or which may impact on the operation or reputation of the School. - Failure to report any significant current or historical information in the public domain or which is likely to come into the public domain, which may be of relevance to the Employee's job role or suitability to work with children/young people or in a School setting or matters which may be subject to adverse media attention - Failure to disclose to an appropriate person the conduct / actions of a colleague which may present a risk to the safeguarding / wellbeing of children / young people.